Yonatankinfe/UX-Score/README.md

 ## NOTE
 ```
-Currenlty the code is saving it in csv file not in database
+Currently, the code is saving the data in a CSV file instead of the database.
+Additionally, API keys are not being stored; they are used only once for security purposes.
 ```
 ## 📄 License